Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing: BACKGROUND

 \subsection{Metropolis--Hastings Algorithm}

 We start this section by illustrating the Metropolis--Hastings method \citep{hastings1970monte}.
 We define $p$ as a target distribution on a state space $\mathcal{X}$ where the normalizing factor is not necessarily tractable.
-Then we introduce $\tilde{p} \propto p$, which can be expressed as a closed form.
+Then assume $\tilde{p} \propto p$ is tractable which can be expressed in closed form.
 To obtain samples from $p$, we use an MCMC method to construct a Markov chain whose stationary distribution is $p$.
 The objective of the MCMC method is to obtain a sequence of correlated samples from the target distribution $p$, where the sequence can be used to compute an integral such as an expected value.

 The Metropolis--Hastings algorithm is a generic method to construct the Markov chain \citep{hastings1970monte}.
-The Metropolis--Hastings algorithm prepares a conditional distribution $q$ called a proposal distribution, which satisfies irreducibility, and the Markov chain $(x^{(t)})_{t=0}^{T}$ proceeds via the following steps: starting from $x^{(0)} \sim \pi_{0}$, where $\pi^{(0)}$ is the initial distribution, at each step $t$, proposing $x^{\prime} \sim q(x^{\prime} \mid x^{(t)})$, and with probability
+The Metropolis--Hastings algorithm prepares a conditional distribution $q$ called a proposal distribution, which satisfies irreducibility, and the Markov chain $(x^{(t)})_{t=0}^{T}$ proceeds via the following steps: starting from $x^{(0)} \sim \pi_{0}$, where $\pi^{(0)}$ is the initial distribution, at each step $t$, proposing $x^{\prime} \sim q(x^{\prime}|x^{(t)})$, and with probability